QuasarApp/CQtDeployer/CONTRIBUTING.md

 * Realize the task
 * At the end of the work, create a pull request to the branch from which you created the branch.
 Example:
-I made corrections for version 1.5 and created branching from branch v1.5, which means that I should create a pull request to branch v1.5,
+I made corrections for version 1.5 and created a new branch from branch v1.5, which means that I should create a pull request to branch v1.5,

 ### External QuasarApp Developers
 * Making Fork repository.